-The 2015-2016 Florida Green School and District Awards Program is now CLOSED.
+The 2016-2017 Florida Green School District Award application is now available.

 This is the 8th consecutive year for the state’s green recognition program.

-Below are the seven school districts and six schools awarded this year for their outstanding achievements:
+Below are the seven school districts and six schools awarded on the 2015-2016 year for their outstanding achievements:

 Districts and level achieved

 - The School District of Palm Beach County – Gold

 - Duval County Public Schools – Silver

 - Driftwood Middle School, Hollywood